coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Colorado Child Support?

 These payments are usually made by the non-custodial parent to the custodial parent or caregiver.
-The state allows them to create their own child support agreements.
+The state allows them to create their child support agreements.
 However, if the court reviews the agreement and it deviates from the state child support guidelines, it won’t be approved.
-In that case, the court would create a new payment plan based on the child support guidelines.
+In that case, the court may create a new payment plan based on the child support guidelines.
 It is essential to note that the child support is not awarded to the custodial parent.
-Instead, it is a benefit awarded to and owned by the children.
+Instead, it is a benefit granted to and owned by the children.

 What Does Child Support Cover in Colorado?

-• Housing,
+• Housing

 • Feeding